Tencent/soter/README_EN.md

 ## What is TENCENT SOTER

-TENCENT SOTER is a biometric stantdard as well as a platform built by Tencent.
+TENCENT SOTER is a biometric stantdard as well as platform held by Tencent.
 It mainly focuses on biometric authentication security, and provides a solution to use your authentication sensors — for example, fingerprint sensor — securely and easily.
 It's not easy to build it, but don't worry, Tencent has handled almost all the things, and you only need to do little work to get all things done.